MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-1.md

 * [Open and build the ContosoExpenses sample](modernize-wpf-tutorial.md#get-the-contoso-expenses-sample-app) in Visual Studio 2019.
 * If you're using a release version of Visual Studio 2019, enable preview versions of the .NET Core SDK.
 In Visual Studio, go to **Tools > Options**, type "Preview" in the search box, and select **Use previews of the .NET Core SDK**.
 If you're using a [preview version of Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/), you don't need to select this option because .NET Core previews are enabled by default.

+> [!NOTE]
+> For more information about migrating a WPF application from the .NET Framework to .NET Core 3, see [this blog series](https://devblogs.microsoft.com/dotnet/migrating-a-sample-wpf-app-to-net-core-3-part-1/).

 ## Migrate the ContosoExpenses project to .NET Core 3

 In this section, you'll migrate the ContosoExpenses project in the Contoso Expenses app to .NET Core 3.
 You'll do this by creating a new project file that contains the same files as the existing ContosoExpenses project but targets .NET Core 3 instead of the .NET Framework 4.7.2.
 This enables you to maintain a single solution with both .NET Framework and .NET Core versions of the app.